xiachun/wind/README.md

 # wind
-A go wrapper of dll for python interface of wind financial terminal.
+A go wrapper of python addin dll of wind financial terminal.

 This program can only be run on Windows.
 You must have a valid wind and python addin installed.